Illustration of How to Create Entity Cheat Sheets for AI-Visible Posts

 4. Relationship notes

-Entities rarely stand alone.
-They connect to each other through cause, comparison, hierarchy, ownership, sequence, or dependence.
-A cheat sheet should capture those links in plain language.
+Entities do not stand alone.
+They connect through cause, comparison, hierarchy, sequence, dependency, ownership, or function.

 • OSHA sets workplace safety standards